KylessPAC/KylessPAC_local_manifests/README.md

-These are the files that will tell what to download along with the CyanogenMod code to make it compile for the GT-S7560/m.
-These files are to be placed in (CM directory)/.repo/local_manifests after you initialize the repo but before you sync.
+These are the files that will tell what to download along with the PAC-ROM source code  to make it compile for Kylessopen devices.
+These files are to be placed in (Your PAC direcotry)/.repo/local_manifests after you initialize the repo.
+After that do a sync repo and youll have everything in place and ready for compile.